top of page

 FireShot Capture 258 - Puja T. Parikh - LCSW, BCBA Psychotherapist - New York, New York_ -

-I designed the first iteration of Puja's website in 2019.
-A simple landing page experience displaying services and a way of contact.
+As a budding designer, I designed the first iteration of Puja's website in 2019—a simple landing page experience displaying her service offerings and a way of contact.

-The largest pain point of this initial iteration was that Users were unable to book appointments.
-In talks with Puja, having patients call for appointments was inefficient—a majority of Users preferred to book online.
-Additionally, Users inquired about pricing for services, which was not available on this 1st iteration of the website, indirectly forcing the User to call even if they weren't ready to book.
+The largest pain point of this initial iteration was that Users were unable to self-book appointments.
+In talks with Puja, having patients call for appointments was inefficient, both for her and her patients.

 Image by Nathan Dumlao

-Considering this, I sourced data from the National Institute of Mental Health and the CDC.
-Here's what I found:
+Sourced from National Institute of Mental Health and the CDC

 52.9m

-adults in the U.S. with a mental illness
+adults in the U.S. suffer a mental illness

 61m

-children in the U.S. with a mental illness
+children in the U.S. suffer a mental illness

 30.6%

-of adults with a mental illness are age 18-25
+of adults with mental illness are age 18-25

 Ideation